OpenSilver/OpenSilver.Documentation/documentation/general/getting-started-tour.md

 Now let's go back to Visual Studio and launch the project with the suffix ".Simulator"

-Note: if a message indicates that the Simulator is not configured, simply open the "Package Manager Console" and wait for the Simulator to be automatically configured, then restart the project.

 The simulator appears and shows the application.
-Like before, we can enter some text and click the button to make a idalog box appear.
+Like before, we can enter some text and click the button to make a dialog box appear.

 ![Application in the Simulator](/images/9.AppSimulator.png "The application running in the Simulator")